BetterThanTomorrow/calva/docs/site/parinfer.md

+---
+title: Parinfer
+description: Yes, you can use Calva with with the Parinfer extension
+---

 # Using Calva with Parinfer

 Yes, you can use Calva with with the Parinfer extension.
 The only conflict here is that Calva's auto-formatting (that which happens as you type) is going to risk clash with Parinfer's.